movim/movim/README.md

 License
 -------
-Movim is released under the terms of the AGPL license.
+Movim is released under the terms of the AGPLv3 license.
 See COPYING for more details.